x509cert/TextToVoice/README.md

 # TextToVoice
-C# code used to create the intro and outro text for the Azure Security Podcast, using Azure Cognitive Services
+C# code used to create the intro and outro text for the Azure Security Podcast, using Azure Cognitive Services.

 The code is bare-bones, but it works :)